oro-os/kernel/README.md

 your findings.

 # License
-The Oro Operating System kernel is &copy; 2016-2025 by Joshua Lee Junon, and licensed under the [Mozilla Public License 2.0](LICENSE).
+The Oro Operating System kernel is &copy; 2016-2025 by Joshua Lee Junon,<br>
+and licensed under the [Mozilla Public License 2.0](LICENSE).

 Certain crates within this repository are dual-licensed under the